0xM1cx/Obsidian-Notes/EVSU/1st-Year-2nd-Sem/Contempo/Debate Arugments.md

 ## Opening statement
 Classmates, Speakers of the Opposition, Judges, Ma'am Daisy.
-Good
+Good morning.
+I am Christian Pagaduan...

+I take this opportunity to present to you our views in favor of the matter, in which Artificial Intelligence is a delusion to human dignity.
+I'll start with the definition of Artificial Intelligence, Artificial Intelligence or AI is the simulation of  human intelligence processes by machines, especially computer systems.
+We Take -
 ## Rebuttals
 ## Cross-Examination
 ## Closing Statements